Best Places to Live in Wales

 Nestled in Monmouthshire, which also happens to be the wealthiest Welsh county, life in Usk has its positives and downsides.
 The housing prices in this little town can be relatively high.
 It is also close to major cities such as Cardiff and Newport, but since there is no railway, commuting to work can be a little difficult.
 The closest station is at Pontypool, 7 miles away.

-However, as a proud winner of the ‘Best Place to live in Wales 2021’ according to The Times, Usk should definitely be a place to consider.
-Once you move there, the judges wouldn’t be the only ones to have had their hearts stolen by this charming town and its friendly locals.
+However, as a proud winner of the ‘Best Place to live in Wales 2021’ according to The Times, Usk should be a place to consider.
+Once you move there, the judges won’t be the only ones to have had their hearts stolen by this charming town and its friendly locals.
 Your heart will be too!
 The tight-knit community of Usk is very devoted to its town and doesn’t save any energy for its development.
 Be sure that the locals will get you involved as well.

 Mumbles, Swansea

 Perhaps to the surprise of some, we’ve decided to include Mumbles in our list.
-Though the city has negative fame for revelry, drunk people stooging around and exchanging a few punches, this is definitely not the reality of the nowadays Mumbles.
-The town has gone a long way from its brawling past and definitely deserves to be considered one of the best places to live in Wales.
+Though the city has negative fame for revelry, drunk people stooging around and exchanging a few punches, this is not the reality of nowadays Mumbles.
+The town has gone a long way from its brawling past and deserves to be considered one of the best places to live in Wales.

 Today the beautiful seaside town is a destination for foodies and young families.
 As the culinary capital of Swansea Bay, Mumbles is packed with excellent restaurants and adorable cafes.
 During the summer, you can go down to the beach, sunbathe, surf or spend some meaningful time with your family.
 And when the cold months come, you can enjoy the tourist-free streets and the cosy quietness while getting to know the locals and their customs better.